 5 Ridiculously Charming Train Rides To Take In Connecticut This Fall

 Autumn is a wonderful time of year in Connecticut.
 Apple picking, pumpkin carving, and scenic hikes are tried-and-true activities that we all love.
-A more unique way to capitalize on the season is to hop aboard one of these ridiculously charming train rides.
+A more unique way to capitalize on the season is to hop aboard one of these ridiculously charming fall train rides in Connecticut, where the entire family can enjoy a little leaf-peeping and maybe visit a pumpkin patch or two.
 Each is distinctive and special in its own way and you’re sure to find at least one you’ll love to ride.

 Have you ever hopped aboard one of these charming train rides?
 If you’d rather be out stretching your legs, check out this beautiful fall hike.